citizenfx/fivem-docs/content/docs/scripting-manual/using-scaleform/_index.md

 ### Invoking functions in GFx

-Please note that this is a low-level api, the C\# runtime has an [easy-to-use high-level abstraction](https://github.com/citizenfx/fivem/blob/master/code/client/clrcore/External/Scaleform.cs); and even if you don't know C\# you can use it as a reference usage of function calling natives.
+Please note that this is a low-level API, the C\# runtime has an [easy-to-use high-level abstraction](https://github.com/citizenfx/fivem/blob/master/code/client/clrcore/External/Scaleform.cs); and even if you don't know C\# you can use it as a reference usage of function calling natives.

 **&gt;** Call {{% native_link "BEGIN_SCALEFORM_MOVIE_METHOD" %}} to initialize the function call, pass it the `handle` of the GFx, and a function name string, which **should be a member of the global TIMELINE variable** in ActionScript.